 With Photo Archaeology you'll tame the mess, and will quickly be able to find photos you're looking for so you can create scrapbooks, photo books, wall art.

-Most of the photo organization resources available today (blogs, ecourses, books) only address one aspect of photography -- digital files.
-While the abundance and resulting paralysis from overwhelm of digital photos is a real issue (one that I do address in Photo Archaeology), there is another elephant in the room.
-Your physical and heritage prints.
+Most of the photo organization resources only address one aspect of photography -- digital files.
+While the abundance and resulting paralysis from overwhelm of digital photos is a real issue, there is another elephant in the room.
+What about your physical prints?